Article first published on November 2014, updated September 2019.

 Subject: What Bruce Lee can teach you about design

 Fast.co Design did a great job of incorporating the open loops technique into this subject line.
-Being a design-focused publication, their subscribers are interested in learning about design so they use that as the hook to show the reader this is information they want, while using the Bruce Lee reference to show them what they don’t know know and establish the information gap that compels people to open the email.
+Being a design-focused publication, their subscribers are interested in learning about design, so they use that as the hook to show the reader this is information they want, while using the Bruce Lee reference to show them what they don’t know and establish the information gap that compels people to open the email.

-Subject: This little known copywriting formula can increase your email click-through rate
+Subject: This little-known copywriting formula can increase your email click-through rate

-It’s all about balance when using open loops
+It’s all about balance when using open loops.

-If you’ve ever seen a story from sites like Upworthy being shared on your Facebook newsfeed, you might recognise this technique at work in their distinctive “This guy started filming his dog.
+If you’ve ever seen a story from sites like Upworthy being shared on your Facebook newsfeed, you might recognize this technique at work in their distinctive “This guy started filming his dog.
 What happens next will shock you” style headlines.

 Incorporating the open loops technique into your subject lines can increase your open rates by creating a sense of anxiety that compels people to open your email.